UNM-CARC/webinfo/office_hours.md

 Office Hours with Prof. Matthew Fricke are on Wednesdays from 10:00 to 11:00am and Thursdays from 2:00 to 3:00pm MT via Zoom.
 The Zoom link is [https://unm.zoom.us/j/4232179831](https://unm.zoom.us/j/4232179831).

 In person visits at CARC 1112 are by appointment only.
-Please email help@carc.unm.edu to make an appointment.
+Please email help@carc.unm.edu to make arrange a time.

 Graduate student Kevin Fotso's office hours are on Tuesdays at 11:00 to 11:40am MT via Zoom.
 The link for Kevin's office hours is https://unm.zoom.us/j/99653166024.